alphagov/govuk-developer-docs/source/manual/get-started.html.md

     If your tech lead is not available, ask in the [2nd line support Slack channel](https://gds.slack.com/archives/CADKZN519) for someone who has production access to add you.
 1. Ask in `#govuk-tech-leads` for someone to add you to the [alphagov organisation][alphagov] and the [GOV.UK team][govuk-team] to get access to repos & CI.

     Select __Accept__ in the GitHub email invitation when you receive this email.
-If your tech lead is not available, ask one of the [GDS GitHub owners](https://groups.google.com/a/digital.cabinet-office.gov.uk/g/gds-github-owners/members?pli=1).
+If your tech lead is not available, ask one of the [GOV.UK GitHub owners](https://groups.google.com/a/digital.cabinet-office.gov.uk/g/govuk-github-owners/members?pli=1).

 1. [Generate a new SSH key for your laptop and add it to the ssh-agent][generate-ssh-key] for your GitHub account.
 1. [Add the SSH key to your GitHub account][add-ssh-key].